janbodnar/Python-Datovy-Analytik-Skolenie/basics.md

 ```

 Sorting by multiple criteria.
-By Category and UnitPrice.
+By category and unit price.

 ```python
 #!/usr/bin/python